 Sometimes it makes perfect sense to stop when you feel the onset of road rage coming on.
 Pulling over gives you time to reflect on what just happened.
 When you pull up to the side of the highway or road, you’re giving yourself plenty of time to take a deep breath, look around, and think of something more pleasant.

 The key here is to flood your brain with more happy thoughts.
 These positive thoughts will override any negative emotions you may have about the incident.
 What you don’t want to do is catastrophize what just happened.
 So avoid ruminating on your frustrations.
 You shouldn’t start driving again until your mind is calm so you can be a safe driver for yourself and those sharing the road with you.

 Always remember that the frustrations on the road are only temporary and that you have the power to maintain control of your emotions.
 However, be sure to stop safely.
-You don’t want other motorists to become frustrated with your driving, making them develop road rage too.
+You don’t want other motorists to become frustrated with your aggressive driving behaviors, making them develop road rage too.

 Signal your intention to stop.
-Move from one lane to another as soon as the vehicle behind you gives you the go-ahead signal.
+Move from one lane to another as soon as the driver of the vehicle behind you gives you the go-ahead signal.
 This maneuver alone is usually enough to control your anger.

 6. Pretend you have a loved one in your car

 Most of us drive to work alone in our car.
 There’s no one to tell us that we’re over the speed limit or that it’s okay to let go of the driver who got in front of us.
 No one’s there to tell you that your life and safety are more important than proving someone wrong.

 We’re more vulnerable to road rage when driving alone.
 And although it’s not possible to bring your loved ones with you every time you go for a drive, you can somehow pretend that they’re there with you.
 Or at least remember that they need you to come home alive.